ROCm-DS/hipDF/docs/install/BUILD.md

 # Building and installing hipDF from source

-The following topic walks you through all necessary steps for building hipDF from source files.
+For developers, the following topic walks you through all necessary steps for building hipDF from source files.
 For your convenience, the steps for the full installation including python enablement are condensed into the [install_hipdf.sh](https://github.com/ROCm-DS/hipDF/blob/release/2.0.x/install_hipdf.sh) script.
 Read and edit the script carefully to adapt the environment variables for your installation.

 The following provides detailed instructions on how to build the C++ components, how to run the tests and the benchmarks, and how to build the full hipDF installation including the Python layer.

+The following provides details on building the C++ components, running tests and benchmarks, and for building the full hipDF installation including the Python layer.
+End users should see the [Installation instructions](./INSTALL.md).

 ## Build procedure for the C++ components